 - Electrical and Electronic Engineering, and Biomedical Engineering Foundation course

-- Electrical and Electronic Engineering BEng (Hons) Undergraduate degree
+- Engineering Systems MEng (Hons) Undergraduate degree

-- Autonomous Systems MSc Postgraduate taught degree
+- Robotics, AI and Autonomous Systems MSc Postgraduate taught degree

 - Electrical and Electronic Engineering PhD/MPhil Postgraduate research degree